mcjkurz/histfig/README.md

 # Historical Figures Chat System

 Chat with historical figures using RAG-enhanced AI.
 Upload documents and have conversations in their authentic style.

+This project is developed for purely educational and experimental purposes.

 ![Screenshot](img/screenshot_1.png)